schubergphilis/vp-pubsub/README.md

 `VPpubsub.sub` Subscribe to a event

 You can subscribe to multiple events by separating the event with `|`.
-You can subscribe to event in the same namespace by using `*`. example:
+You can subscribe to event in the same namespace by using `*` (channel filter). example:
 `foo.*` will trigger the subscriber by the event `foo` but also every event that starts with the name space `foo` like `foo.bar`

 You can subscribe to all events with `*`

 ##### Parameters: